 The aggregate intrinsic value of stock options is calculated as the difference between the exercise price of the stock options and the fair value of the Company's common stock for those stock options that had exercise prices lower than the fair value of the Company's common stock.
 The fair value of each stock option grant is estimated on the date of grant using the Black-Scholes option pricing model.
 The Company's public trading commenced in September 2018, and, as a result, there is only limited available historical volatility experience.
-Therefore, the Company estimates its expected share price volatility based on a combination of the historical volatility of a group of publicly traded peer companies and the historical volatility of the Y-mAbs share price, and the Company expects to continue to do so until such time as the Company has adequate historical data regarding the volatility of its own traded share price.
+Therefore, the Company estimates expected share price volatility based on a combination of the historical volatility of a group of publicly traded peer companies and the historical volatility of the Y-mAbs share price, and the Company expects to continue to do so until such time as the Company has adequate historical data regarding the volatility of the Company's own traded share price.
 The expected term of the Company's stock options has been determined utilizing the "simplified" method for awards as the Company has limited historical data to support the expected term assumption.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
-The expected dividend yield is based on the fact that the Company has never paid cash dividends on shares of its common stock and does not expect to pay any cash dividends in the foreseeable future.
-Except for the risk-free interest rate, there were no significant changes to the inputs included in the Black-Scholes option pricing model during the year ended December 31, 2022.
+The expected dividend yield is based on the fact that the Company has never paid cash dividends on shares of common stock and the Company does not expect to pay any cash dividends in the foreseeable future.
+There were no significant changes to the inputs included in the Black-Scholes option pricing model during the year ended December 31, 2023.

-As of December 31, 2022, we had \$21,910,000 of unrecognized stock-based compensation expense related to employee stock options that are expected to vest over a period of 2.27 years.
+As of December 31, 2023, the Company had \$15,937,000 of unrecognized compensation expense related to employee stock options that are expected to vest over a period of 2.75 years.